arian-askari/RelevanceCAT/README.md

 # Injecing BM25/DPR score into all-MiniLM-L12-v2 improves its effectiveness!
-(A New version of MiniLM re-ranker)
+We provide a more effective version of all-MiniLM-L12-v2 following by our recent paper titled "Injecting the BM25 Score as Text Improves BERT-Based Re-rankers".

 ## Motivation
 Over 700,000 downloads of the all-MiniLM-L12-v2 in the last month, particularly in the era of Large Language Models, shows that the demand for this model is very real, and it's what drove me to create something even more powerful.
 Building on our paper, "Enhancing BERT-Based Re-Rankers with BM25," We thought, "Why not put this idea to good use?"